 gigolo /ˈʒɪɡəˌləʊ/

 In the 1920s, the word gigolo came into vogue to describe a paid (male) escort.
-The gig (!) did not necessarily imply sexual services, though there was a raffish undertone.
-This was present in Boulevard of Broken Dreams, and the most famous song associated with the occupation, Just a Gigolo
+The gig (!) did not necessarily imply sexual services.

-At that point, the term was cheerfully sexist - gigolettes need not apply.
-But the etymology tracks back to gigolette - a French slang term coined in the mid-Nineteenth Century.
+By this point, the term gigolo was cheerfully sexist.
+Ironically, however, the etymology tracks back to gigolette - a French slang term coined in the mid-Nineteenth Century.

 A gigolette was a small boned cut of meat - the unflattering association was with the feminine form.
 The word also displayed reverse discrimination, only applying to females.

-The emergence of the gigolo did not result in a revival of gigolette.
+In 1934, the introduction of the Hays Code meant that open references to gigolos and/or gigollettes could not get past the censors.
 There was a 1935 Hollywood feature film with the name on the posters, but an influential film journal described the whole concept as 'sordid'.

-Gigolette soldiered on in one popular art form.
-Mark Steyn points out that it is there in the refrain of a 1930s song, The Boulevard of Broken Dreams, a staple of Tony Bennett's repertoire.
+The climate was less censorious in popular song.
+Luis Primo's Just a Gigolo was a huge hit.
+And Mark Steyn points out that both the male and female versions are there in the refrain of a 1930s song, The Boulevard of Broken Dreams, a staple of Tony Bennett's repertoire.

 The boulevard of broken dreams